Santa Barbara City College Academic Senate

 Part time Dual Enrollment faculty teaching at the high school are exempt from a flex obligation.

 Part time noncredit faculty are exempt from a flex obligation.
 Part time noninstructional faculty, such as counselors and librarians, are exempt from a flex obligation.
 These faculty are paid by the hour (one hour of work = one hour of pay) and therefore do not owe the flex obligation.
 The district may offer to compensate part time noninstructional faculty to participate in professional development

-No. Adjunct faculty are not required to attend the all-faculty PD days.
+No. Adjunct faculty are not required to attend the All Campus Kickoff Days.
 However, adjunct faculty are welcome to choose to participate and count these days for individual professional development credit.

-To record your individual activity hours, go to the FPD online registration site (http://flex.sbcc.edu/).
+To record your individual activity hours, go to http://flex.sbcc.edu/.
 You will be able to check your status at any time at that site.